timothee-haudebourg/generic-btree/README.md

 ## Key ordering

-An usual way to access a BTree is to fetch items matching a given key.
+An usual way to access a B-Tree is to fetch items matching a given key.
 To this end, this library defines a dedicated comparison trait, `KeyPartialOrd`, similar to the `ItemPartialOrd` trait but for key comparison.
 This allows us to define the, for instance, the `Storage::get` function to return a reference to the item matching the provided key: